 Any additional staff must be mature Christians with no pending disciplinary actions against them in order to serve on staff.
 Staff members are expected to agree with and live by the stipulations of this constitution, these by-laws, the confession of faith, and, most important of all, the teachings of the Holy Bible.

 At the time of the writing of these by-laws, the church body recognizes the following officers with the following responsibilities.

-Overseers—Refer to Article H, Section 2, for details of this office.
+1. Overseers—Refer to Article II, Section 2, for details of this office.

-Sr. Pastor—The Sr. Pastor shall be set apart from the overseer body to serve as the lead preacher and teacher within the church.
-In this capacity, the Sr. Pastor should ensure the church as a whole—including both the overseers and the deacon body—maintains it focus on Christ through the biblical priorities of doctrine, holiness, evangelism, and unity with saints suffering persecution.
-The Sr. Pastor will preside over the Lord’s Supperandall hearings concerning discipline or conflict resolution.
+2. Sr. Pastor—The Senior Pastor shall be set apart from the overseer body to serve as the lead preacher and teacher within the church.
+In this capacity, the Sr. Pastor should ensure the church as a whole—including both the overseers and the deacon body—maintains its focus on Christ through the biblical priorities of doctrine, holiness, evangelism, and unity with saints suffering persecution.
+The Sr. Pastor will preside over the Lord’s Supper and all hearings concerning discipline or conflict resolution.

-Deacons—Refer to Article 2, Section 3, for details of this office.
+3. Deacons—Refer to Article II, Section 3, for details of this office.

-Clerk—The Clerk is responsible to record the minutes of all regular and special members’ meetings, preserve and accurate roll of the membership, and render reports as requested by the church body, the overseers, or the deacons.
+5. Clerk—The Clerk is responsible to record the minutes of all regular and special members’ meetings, preserve an accurate roll of the membership, and render reports as requested by the church body, the overseers, or the deacons.